Bradfield/algos/book/analysis/performance-of-python-types.md

 The second major Python data type is the dictionary.
 As you might recall, dictionaries differ from lists in their ability to access items by key rather than position.
-For now, the most important characteristic to note is that "getting" and "setting" an item in a dictionary are both $$O(1)$$ operations.
+For now, the most important characteristic to note is that “getting” and “setting” an item in a dictionary are both $$O(1)$$ operations.

 We won't immediately attempt to provide an intuitive explanation for this, but rest assured that we will dive into a discussion of dictionary implementations later.
-For now, simply remember that dictionaries were created specifically for the purpose of getting and setting values by key in constant time.
+For now, simply remember that dictionaries were created specifically for the purpose of getting and setting values by key as fast as possible.

 Another important dictionary operation is checking whether a key is present in a dictionary.
-This "contains" operation is also $$O(1)$$ because checking for a given key is implicit in getting an item from a dictionary, which is itself
+This “contains” operation is also $$O(1)$$ because checking for a given key is implicit in getting an item from a dictionary, which is itself
 $$O(1)$$.